Willi Castro Player Props: Twins vs. Diamondbacks

 Willi Castro At The Plate

-- Castro has 12 doubles, two triples, five home runs and 23 walks while hitting .246.
+- Castro is batting .246 with 12 doubles, three triples, five home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.